How do I apply to be a Graduate Teaching Assistant (GTA)?

 How can I find out if additional teaching becomes available during the year?

-Additional teaching will be advertised by the TA co-ordinator to the PhD student email list.
-In the absence of applications from anyone internal able and qualified to take it on, the dept will advertise externally to other departments.
+Additional teaching will be advertised by the TA co-ordinator to the current TA/STA email list.
+In the absence of applications from anyone internal able and qualified to take it on, the department will advertise externally.

 What happens if I have anxieties/reservations about the teaching I have been assigned?